 Specifies the current status of the request.
-Possible values are accepted, which denotes that the request was successfully processed; cancelled, which signifies that the request has been cancelled by a voter's direct or indirect action; pending, which signifies that request is still being processed; rejected, which means the request was not successfully processed.
+Possible values are accepted, which denotes that the request was successfully processed; pending, which signifies that request is still being processed; rejected, which means the request was not successfully processed.

 The value of RequestStatusType must be one of the following: